Medical Laboratory Technician

 Additionally:

-1. MLT and MLA students are required to carry malpractice, accident, and health insurance.
+1. MLT and MLA students are required to carry health insurance.

 2. Drug testing and background screening is required according to Health Science division policy.